Updates & News

 PRESCRIPTION REQUESTS

-We process prescription requests in TWO WORKING DAYSPlease submit requests before 2pm to ensure the 2-day turnaround time.
+We process prescription requests in THREE WORKING DAYS.
+Please submit requests before 2pm to ensure the 3-day turnaround time.
 Please remember we work Monday to Friday, if requests are submitted after 2pm on Thursday or Friday the prescription will be ready the following week.
 Prescriptions ordered online at the weekend or in the evening will not be processed by us until the next working day, please also take public holidays into account.

 If you run out please speak with a Community Pharmacist who may be able to help.